-Nebraska Supreme Court Strategic Agenda is available on the Judicial Branch Web site: www.supremecourt. ne.gov

-While the Judicial Branch is a branch of government independent from the Executive and Legislative Branches, it does not exist in isolation.
+A more detailed Strategic Plan for the Nebraska Supreme Court Committee on Self-Represented Litigation Strategic Agenda is available on the Judicial Branch Web site: www.supremecourt. ne.gov While the Judicial Branch is independent from the Executive and Legislative Branches, it does not exist in isolation.
 Courts exist to serve the public and cannot serve effectively if meaningful communication between the branches, within the branch, and with the public does not take place.
 This goal focuses on enhancing Judicial Branch communication with the Executive and Legislative Branches of state government, with all other levels of government, with the public, and with other courts.

 The Judicial Branch also should foster public understanding of the role of the branch and how it functions through community outreach and education programs.
 The Judicial Branch should provide information regarding the duties of a judge, the jury system, and the merit selection process.
-The court system should strive to share information with the public while safeguarding private information of court participants including victims of crimes.
+The court system should strive for transparency and to share information with the public while safeguarding private information of court participants, including victims of crimes.